joakimsk/docs/docs/source/install.rst

 * Where to run the server.
 In a data center?
 How to secure it, run it in a DMZ?
 * Domain name?
 Virtual host setup?
-* Secure the webserver using TLS/SSL.
+* Secure the (frontend) webserver using TLS/SSL.
 Then you will need certificates for your domain.
 Consider if you want to force the users to use https always or when logging in to avoid that passwords or other sensitive information is sent in clear.
 * The backend (aprsd) by default uses a special port (8081).
-I recommend to set up the webserver as a proxy for this.
+If the server is to be used across different subnets, I recommend to set up the frontend webserver as a proxy for this.
 This can easily be done with Apache for both REST API and websocket connections.
 * You may need to set up some redirects and URL rewrites to make it work smoothly.